 As you’re considering your customer nurturing strategy for social media, keep in mind that it’s a lot like real life.
 Friends, fans, and followers appreciate small businesses that are approachable and easily engage with customers.
 Now how exactly do you do that?

 On Twitter, keep an eye out for interesting tweets from your customers and either retweet them to share their message with your audience or reply to their tweets to start a conversation.

 Here’s an example of a retweet on the topic of interior design:

 With Facebook, try posting photos with questions or throw out an occasional caption contest.
 When followers comment, respond in a way that reflects your business’s personality.

-LinkedIn is the perfect arena for congratulating connections on changes that pass through your news feed, like a job promotion or another big achievement.
+LinkedIn is the perfect arena for congratulating connections on changes pop up on your news feed, like a promotion or another big achievement.
 You can also post articles that are relevant to your industry.
 If someone shares a piece you find interesting, engage with them and comment on why you liked it.

 Show Your Community Involvement

 Small businesses that give back to their communities can benefit in the form of new and repeat customers who appreciate humanitarianism.
 In fact, 90 percent of consumers said they would likely switch brands to one associated with a good cause (assuming quality and price were similar).
 But your customers only know about what you share, so spread your goodwill efforts on Facebook, Twitter, and LinkedIn for maximum effect.